ArtuGit/My-word-cards/README.md

 ## Easy to use, simple word cards like paper ones, but eco-friendly, fast in turnover, and free.

-### Use Case Examples:
+### Use Cases:
-- Languages (New Words) Learning
+- Languages Learning
 - New Terms Learning
-- People Cards
-- Lists of Books
-- Lists of Movies
+- Inventories and Collections

 Card Sets for any simple data